ANNOUNCEMENTS AND NEWS

 It shows how you stand compared to everyone

-else on that one exam.
-Go to Section 6, the next section, to
+else who took that exam.
+Go to Section 6, the next section,

-see how you compare to everyone else on the basis of all exams and
+to see how you compare to everyone else on the basis of all exams

 Here are the answer keys for